reflectoring/reflectoring.github.io/content/blog/2023/2023-10-25-spring-java-config.md

 In this example, the bean is named `founder`, allowing specific identification within the application context.

 Understanding `@Bean` and its related concepts is pivotal in Spring configuration.
-It not only creates instances but also allows fine-grained control over their lifecycle, scope, and naming conventions, empowering our Employee Management System with robust, Spring-managed components.
+It not only creates instances but also allows fine-grained control over their lifecycle, scope, and naming conventions, empowering our Employee Management System with Spring-managed components.

-**Understanding @Configuration:**
+## Understanding @Configuration
-`@Configuration` is a superhero annotation that marks a class as a source of bean definitions.
+`@Configuration` is a annotation that marks a class as a source of bean definitions.
 It allows you to create beans using `@Bean` methods within the class.
 In our Employee Management System, `@Configuration` organizes the creation of beans, providing a centralized configuration hub.

 ```java
 @Configuration